aosabook/500lines/pedometer/chapter.md

 ### Step 3: filter_dot_product_data

-Following the pattern from steps 1 and 2, we add another instance variable, @filtered_data, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.
+Following the pattern from steps one and two, we add another instance variable, @filtered_data, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.

 The filter_dot_product_data method is the second place our low-pass filtering method, chebyshev_filter, is used.
 This time, we pass @dot_product_data in as our signal and use SMOOTHING_COEFF, and the result returned is our signal without the high frequence component, which we store in @filtered_data.
 This final signal, @filtered_data, is the clean signal we can use to count steps.